Machine versus Human Attention in Deep Reinforcement Learning Tasks: Results

 \subsection{RL versus human attention: Discount factors}

 We then analyze how hyperparameters of the PPO algorithm affect the attention of the trained agents.
 We have seen that reward shapes attention during training, therefore a reasonable hypothesis is that varying reward-related parameters will likely affect attention.
-The parameter we can vary in these games is the discount factor $\gamma \in [0,1)$, which determines how much the RL agent weighs future reward compared to immediate reward.
+One of the parameters we can vary in these games is the discount factor $\gamma \in [0,1)$, which determines how much the RL agent weighs future reward over immediate reward.
 The default $\gamma$ is $0.99$ for all games~\cite{stable-baselines}.
 We train PPO agents with $\gamma \in \{0.1, 0.3, 0.5, 0.7, 0.9, 0.9999\}$ and generate saliency maps on the standard image set.
+For each $\gamma$ value, we normalize the game score by dividing it by the score obtained by the $\gamma=0.99$ agent.

 The results are shown in Fig.~\ref{fig:discount}.
-Overall, the RL attention is most similar to human's when $\gamma=0.7$ or $0.9$.
-From the visualizations in Fig.~\ref{fig:exp4} we can see that with small $\gamma$s, the agents tend to be myopic and only focus on very few objects.
-With high $\gamma$s, the agents divide their attention into several objects.
-Since the human gaze model only captures the overt attention and involves typically 1-3 objects, intermediate $\gamma$ values produce saliency maps that are similar to humans.

-For each $\gamma$ value, we normalize the game score by dividing it by the score obtained by the $\gamma=0.99$ agent.
-For most games, this default value has the best performance.
-However, the performance increases with CCs and negative KL values only up to $\gamma=0.7$ in Fig.~\ref{fig:discount}.
-Beyond that, the RL agents need to learn to attend to objects that matter in the long-term, which are likely to be captured by human covert attention and do not show up in our human attention model.
+Overall, RL attention is most similar to human's when $\gamma=0.9$.
+Beyond that, RL agents learn to attend to objects that matter only in the long run.
+For example, Fig. \ref{fig:exp4_breakout_att} shows that in Breakout, RL attention is primarily on the ball (immediate effector) when $\gamma = 0.9$.
+When $\gamma = 0.9999$, however, it focuses on the number of lives, which does not indicate the end of the game until much later.
+With an intermediate value of $\gamma = 0.99$, the agent attends to both groups of objects.
+On the contrary, humans rarely attend to long-term objects.
+This is because human attention is limited, so we have to keep those objects in the working memory and revisit them at lower frequencies (e.g., \cite{Theeuwes2009mem, johnson2014predicting}).
+Therefore, these long-term objects do not show up in our human attention model, and thus the less similar attention at larger discount factors.